 - When adding lemon or orange zest, add it with the butter and work it in the flour and the other dry ingredients.
 The zest has some oil that will spread evenly in the scone’s dough.

 - Preheating the oven is an essential step to bake flaky from the outside and tender crumbs inside the scones.
 The high heat in the oven quickly bakes the scones, and instead of melting the butter and spreading the scones, it allows the butter to cook the dough and give it height.

 How to store scones frozen and raw?

-You can freeze baked and unbaked scones, but I would like to mention that the frozen unbaked scones will rise but not as tall as the freshly made scone dough.
-However, the flavor and texture will stay the same.
+You can freeze baked and unbaked scones, but I would like to mention that the frozen unbaked scones will rise but not be as tall as the freshly made scone dough.
+However, the flavour and texture will stay the same.

 Freezing raw scones: When you are done shaping the scones, place them on a baking sheet and freeze them for one hour, then place the frozen raw scones in a Ziplock bag and freeze for up to 2 weeks.
 To bake frozen scones, place them on the baking sheet and turn on the oven.
 When the oven reaches the desired temperature, brush the scones with heavy cream or egg wash and pop them in the oven.
 Add 5 to 7 minutes more to the baking time.

 Freezing baked scones: When the scones come to room temperature, wrap each scone with a plastic wrap and then place all the wrapped scones in the Ziplock bag and freeze them for up to 3 months.
 To thaw frozen baked scones pop them in the microwave for a few seconds.